avrymi-asraf/avrymi-asraf/README.md

-Hi👋👋 I'm Avreymi Asraf, a computer science student at the Hebrew University. \
+Hi 👋👋 I'm Avreymi Asraf, a computer science student at the Hebrew University.
+I'm fascinated by data science, technological education, and the delicate art of keeping our robotic overlords appeased.
-Interested in data science, artificial intelligence, technological education, and how to make computers not angry with us.\

 [![alt text][image]][hyperlink], [![alt text][imageT]][hyperlinkT]